ILLIXR/ILLIXR/docs/writing_your_plugin.md

 ## Adding a New Plugin (Common Case)

-In the common case, one need only define a `Makefile` with the line `include common/common.mk`
+In the common case, you only need to define a `Makefile` with the line `include common/common.mk`
     and symlink common (`ln -s ../common common`).
-This provides the necessary targets and uses the compiler `$(CXX)`,
+The included recipe file provides the necessary targets and uses the compiler `$(CXX)`,
-    which is defined in Make based on the OS and environment variables.
+    which is defined based on the OS and environment variables.
+The included `Makefile`:

--   It compiles `plugin.cpp` and any other `*.cpp` files into the plugin.
+-   Compiles `plugin.cpp` and any other `*.cpp` files into the plugin.

--   It will invoke a recompile the target any time any `*.hpp` or `*.cpp` file changes.
+-   Will invoke a recompile the target any time any `*.hpp` or `*.cpp` file changes.

--   It compiles with C++17.
+-   Compiles with C++17.
     You can change this in your plugin by defining `STDCXX = ...` before the `include`.
     This change will not affect other plugins; just yours.

--   Libraries can be added by appending to `LDFLAGS` and `CFLAGS`, for example
+-   Accepts specifying libraries by appending to `LDFLAGS` and `CFLAGS`.
+    For example:

     <!--- language: lang-makefile -->

         LDFLAGS := $(LDFLAGS) $(shell pkg-config --ldflags eigen3) CFLAGS  := $(CFLAGS) $(shell pkg-config --cflags eigen3)

--   See the source for the exact flags.
+    See the source for the other flags and variables that you can set.

--   Inserted the path of your directory into the `plugin`-list in `config.yaml`.
+Finally, place the path of your plugin directory in the `plugin_group` list
+    for the configuration you would like to run (e.g. `ILLIXR/configs/native.yaml`).

 ## Adding a New Plugin (General Case)